 While running a cash-based business can be a successful venture, there are many reasons to consider accepting and billing insurance companies.
-Although you can have a successful massage business without billing insurance companies, knowing how to bill will come in handy when one of your clients asks you to bill the insurance company for them.
-You also can build a practice totally dependent on insurance cases and work with integrity when you know all the rules, regulations and issues.
+Although you can have a successful massage business without massage therapy insurance billing, knowing how to bill will come in handy when one of your clients asks you to bill the insurance company for them.
+You also can build a practice totally dependent on insurance cases and work with integrity when you know all the rules, regulations, and issues.

-All 50 states allow massage therapists to bill insurance companies for massage sessions with clients who are either injured on the job (workers compensation) or in a motor vehicle accident.
+You’re probably wondering how to bill insurance for massage therapy.
+All 50 states allow massage therapists to bill insurance companies for massage sessions with clients who are either injured on the job (workers’ compensation) or in a motor vehicle accident.

 Interacting with insurance companies correctly will pay off.
 The following hints will help any massage therapist realize that billing insurance isn’t very hard: